metanivek/ogit/README.md

+# ogit

-Just a place to play with OCaml and git data
+A playground for OCaml + git on-disk data formats